 There are lots of ways you can support us and help make a difference.

 We are here for the people of North Derbyshire and beyond.

 Shopping with us or donating items for us to sell helps fund our compassionate care.

 Located in the scenic Derbyshire countryside, this trail follows the route of the former Cromford and High Peak Railway.
-This off-road linear walk is completely traffic-free and is a fun day out for all the family!
-There will be free parking at Cromford Meadows, and free transport will be provided to take you to the start point of the walk so you can walk back to your vehicle at the finish line.
+This off-road linear walk is completely traffic-free!

-This is an event that we trialed in 2021 with great success, so we are bringing it back in 2022.
 It’s a 17-mile walk along the High Peak Trail which is set in the beautiful Peak District National Park.
 We are also giving you the opportunity to start a little further down the trail if you’re not up for the full 17 mile.
-There is a brand new 11-mile route, or you can take on the new 3.5-mile route with all the family.
+There is a 11-mile route, or you can take on the new 3.5-mile route with all the family.
 All three routes offer stunning views of the Peak District National Park.
-The event will take place on Sunday the 13th of March and walkers will meet at Cromford Meadows, before being transported to the event start line.
+The event will take place on Sunday the 17th of March 2024 and walkers will meet at Cromford Meadows, before being transported to the event start line.
 Walkers will then follow the High Peak Trail back down Cromford Meadows.

 Please keep an eye out for any communications from us, in case we have to alter any of these timings.

 Yes, up to two well behaved dogs per entry are very welcome to take part, they’ll enjoy it as much as you!
 Please ensure that you stick to the countryside code and keep your dog(s) on a lead when required.
 Unfortunately, we have to limit the number of dogs per entry, as this is a requirement from the coach company who are taking you to your start point.